‘Maxim’ Model Hannah Palmer Sizzles In A Skimpy Black Bikini On Instagram

 Although the model is predominantly famous for her skin-baring photographs on the photo-sharing website, she became widely recognized after participating in Maxim magazine’s cover girl contest.

 Hannah could not be selected as the cover girl, but since she made it to the pages of the famous magazine, it did her nothing but favors as many people started immediately following her.
-In an interview with the magazine, Hannah revealed that although she loves modeling, she would like to start a philanthropic organization in future to help homeless women.
+In an interview with the magazine, Hannah revealed that although she loves modeling, she would like to start a philanthropic organization in the future to help homeless women.
 Regarding her plans, she said the following.

 “Seeing somebody feel beautiful and confident again when the world keeps knocking them down is just so empowering.
 As women, I think this is one of the most amazing gifts we could give each other!”